ckeditor/ckeditor5/README.md

 ### Reporting issues and feature requests

 Report issues in [the `ckeditor5` repository](https://github.com/ckeditor/ckeditor5/issues).
-Read more on the [Getting support](https://ckeditor.com/docs/ckeditor5/latest/support/getting-support.html) guide.
+Read more on the [Getting support](https://ckeditor.com/docs/ckeditor5/latest/support/reporting-issues.html) section of the CKEditor 5 documentation.

 ## License